 to see the city of Los Angeles from a different perspective.

-Grasping the totality of the Civil War, my ability to choose how I spent my day, and there in turn use the public transportation system to complete these errands was something to be appreciated; no matter how much time it took.
+Grasping the totality of the Civil War, my ability to choose how I spent my day, and there, in turn, use the public transportation system to complete these errands was something to be appreciated; no matter how much time it took.
 Like most big cities in the U.S., using public transit immerses you into the world at large: Men and women, children and adults, Blacks and Whites, Latinos and Asians, the mentally stable and not so stable (a very gray area by the way).
 There we all sat, the benefactors of hundreds of thousands of lives lost, going on about our days.
-Of course you could say this about any conflict throughout time, but the Civil War was a pivotal course in world history too.
+Of course, you could say this about any conflict throughout time, but the Civil War was a pivotal course in world history too.
 How we handle ourselves politically was just as equal in importance to the modern military strategies that evolved.
-This war would set in-motion an example on how human beings would go on treating one another, during and after great conflict, for the coming centuries.
+This war would set in motion an example of how human beings would go on treating one another, during and after great conflict, for the coming centuries.

 Maybe what we had forgotten in America was the sole purpose